poojanive/nebula-mail/README.md

 Most "AI email assistants" are a chatbot bolted onto the side of an inbox.
 Ask it something, it replies in a text bubble, and you're left to do the actual work yourself.

 Nebula Mail takes a different position: the assistant *is* the interface.
-Say "show my sent emails" and the app switches to Sent.
-Say "compose an email to John saying I'll send the report tomorrow" and the Compose window opens, populated, ready for review.
-Say "reply to this" while an email is open, and it knows exactly which email you mean.

-Natural language becomes application state.
-That's the whole premise, and it's what this build is designed to prove.
+- *"Show my sent emails"* → the app switches to Sent
+- *"Show me emails from LinkedIn"* → the main list updates with matching messages
+- *"Open the latest email from LinkedIn"* → the relevant email opens
+- *"Compose an email to someone@example.com saying hello"* → Compose opens, fields fill in
+- *"Reply to this email saying thank you"* → the currently open email is used as context, and a reply is prepared

+The same commands can also be triggered from built-in suggestion prompts — clicking one runs it through the exact same assistant pipeline as typing it.
+Either way, the user always keeps final control of what actually gets sent.

 ---